killroy1971/dotfiles/README.md

 * movein.sh: My attempt at a universal shell set up script.
   I recommend backing up your configurations and customizing this script first!

+This repository is designed to work with a content manager like ansible.
+If a variable, say "is_server" is true, then make a symbolinc link to dotfiles/bash_profile_server.
+If not, make a symbolic link to dotfiles/bash_profile.